ngee044/AlarmTimer/README.md

-# AlramTimer
+# AlarmTimer

 A Qt-based alarm timer application

 ## 📋 Overview

-AlramTimer is a cross-platform alarm timer application developed using the Qt Framework.
+AlarmTimer is a cross-platform alarm timer application developed using the Qt Framework.
 It provides a simple and intuitive interface for users to set desired alarm times and receive notifications.

 ## ✨ Key Features